Skip to main content

 Pre-Rulemaking Process

 Section 3014 of the ACA mandated the establishment of a federal pre‐rulemaking process for selecting quality and efficiency measures for specific programs within HHS.
-The pre-rulemaking process requires HHS to consider multi-stakeholder input on quality and efficiency measure selection.
+The pre-rulemaking process requires HHS to consider multi-interested party input on quality and efficiency measure selection.
 To meet these requirements, CMS develops a MUC List.
 The CMS consensus-based entity (CBE) convenes interested parties described in Section 3014, to provide input to HHS on the list of measures for use by CMS.
 By statute, HHS and CMS must consider this input.

 Measures Under Consideration

 Over the past few years, CMS has articulated a number of measure selection criteria in its final rules for various programs.
 The term “measure selection” typically applies to determining whether a measure should be included in a measure set for a specific program, while “measure evaluation” applies to assessing the merits of an individual measure, not in the context of a specific program.
-CMS has established a set of measure selection criteria so that HHS can develop the MUC List for qualifying programs and make it available publicly by December 1 each year.
+CMS has established a set of measure selection criteria so HHS can develop the MUC List for qualifying programs and make it available publicly by December 1 each year.
 These selection criteria are operationalized by CMS program staff and leadership, who decide which measures to place on the MUC List for review.

 After opening the CMS Measures Under Consideration Entry / Review Information Tool (MERIT) (login required), CMS gathers specifications and supporting information on new candidate measures.
 CMS publishes guidance on the Pre-Rulemaking page and may host educational webinars to kick off the official MUC season.
 Visit the Pre-Rulemaking page for more information.